 Trends and Latest Developments

 In contemporary mathematics, the analysis of symmetry and functions has evolved to incorporate more sophisticated tools and applications.
-One notable trend is the use of computational methods to determine the symmetry properties of complex functions.
+And one notable trend is the use of computational methods to determine the symmetry properties of complex functions.
 Algorithms and software tools can efficiently analyze large datasets and identify patterns that might not be apparent through traditional analytical methods.

 Another area of development is the study of functions with fractional or complex exponents.
 While the definitions of odd and even functions are straightforward for functions with integer exponents, extending these concepts to more general functions requires careful consideration of the function's domain and behavior.